kon-si/ntua_advdb/README.md

 ## Setup
 To install and configure the aforementioned go to the [README in the setup folder](https://github.com/kon-si/ntua_dbpros/blob/master/setup/README.md) where all the necessary steps are described in detail.

 The kubernetes folder contains instructions for setting up Kubernetes IPv6 Cluster using kubeadm.
-However, we did not use the cluster so it is not a necessary part of the set up.
+However, we did not end up using the cluster so it is not a necessary part of the set up.

 ## Dataset
 The Dataset used for this project is the [TLC Trip Record Data](https://www.nyc.gov/site/tlc/about/tlc-trip-record-data.page).